MrChromebox.techMrChromebox.tech

 • The device's HWID can be found at the bottom of the Recovery Mode and Developer Mode screens, as well as by going to chrome://system in the browser and searching for HWID

-• A basic understanding of how the firmware and boot process on ChromeOS devices differs from Windows PC's, so that you understand the changes being made
+• A basic understanding of how the firmware and boot process on ChromeOS devices differs from standard PCs, so that you understand the changes being made

 • Familiarity with command line input / how to use a terminal/command prompt